c3d2/pentabug/fw_test/README.md

 * right LED is on when IR signals are received (use a remote or first mode to test)
-* pressing the right button activates next mode
+* pressing the right button activates next mode, plays a sound using BUZZR

 Here is a description what happens on a right button press in which mode: